- E-mailSuzette.Flantua@uib.no

 My main research interest is to understand what determines biodiversity in mountain regions, by studying the impact of climate dynamics at various time scales (past, present, future).
 I am particularly interested in the way how historical environmental factors (climate and geology) and humans influenced contemporary biodiversity patterns.
 I use a biogeographical and palaeoecological approach, taking advantage of recent developments in palaeoecological data availability (e.g. Neotoma) and landscape modelling (GIS).
 Most of my work has dealt with the tropics where I also have organized and participated in numerous field expeditions of the Northern and Central Andes, and savanna lowlands.
 I also supervise students and lecture in courses, organize scientific events, and take responsibility in committees.
 In addition, I am passionate about communicating my research to a broader audience through the use of video (see Communication) and talks about sustainability.

-From April-2022 I started a new project called the Past, Present and Future of Alpine Biomes Worldwide (PPF-Alpine), funded as a Startup Grante by Trond Mohn Stiftelse and the Dept of Biological Science, UiB.
-The aim of the project is to reconstruct the glaciers and alpine biome on a global scale and during the last 130,000 years, and relate these reconstructions to modern day patterns of biodiversity.
+Since April-2022 I am leading the project called the Past, Present and Future of Alpine Biomes Worldwide (PPF-Alpine), funded as a Startup Grant by Trond Mohn Stiftelse and the Dept of Biological Science, UiB.
+The aim of the project is to understand present-day alpine biodiversity from a long-term perspective and link expertise from biology, geology, geography, climatology, and glaciology to move our understanding of these ecosystems forward to better conserve them in the future.

 1) Biogeographical history of the high Andean páramos during the last 1 million years: Sky islands: A time travel of the Andes Mountains